BrianEnigma/3D-Cat_Food_Toy/README.md

 and/or the inter-triangle braces thicker, but I moved on to other, more interesting designs.

-**Oval variant** :: Visually, this one printed much nicer, but did not seem structurally strong enough for use.
-I may work on sizing and spacing more.
+**Oval variant (thin)** :: Visually, this one printed much nicer, but did not seem structurally strong enough for use.
+It was far too brittle.

+**Oval variant (thick)** :: Ovals, spaced further apart than the "thin" variant and with a thicker wall.

-**Square variant** :: So far, this one works best, but is absolutely the least interesting visually.
+**Square variant** :: This version is the strongest, but is absolutely the least interesting visually.

+**Endcap (flat)** :: An end-cap design that friction-fits into the ends of the tube.
+It is flat on the end, making it easy to print.
+It is a really tight friction fit, but it works for me.
+If your printer is not as detailed as the Replicator, you might want to adjust the TOLERANCE constant at the top of the file to loosen it up a bit.

 ##TODO

-- I still needs to design the snap-in end caps.
+- I'd like to design an endcap with a partial sphere so that the tube cannot flip up on one end get stuck in that position.
+That sort of design will either be in two pieces (the flat endcap plus a partial sphere to glue on to it) or will require support.